Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Problem Background

-Let's consider age as a representative demographic factor for EV owners.
-Then, using data on trip start and end times from the NHTS database, a joint probability mass function (PMF) can be developed, as depicted in Fig. \ref{fig: DailyCom}.
-The developed PMF indicates that travel patterns vary significantly and are distributed throughout the day, and not confined to specific time intervals.
-By incorporating these insights, the goal is to create more effective and reliable EV charging coordination models that better align with the actual usage patterns of EV owners.
+In this study demographic information is used in the following manner.
+Taking age as a representative demographic factor for EV owners and using data on trip start and end times from the NHTS database, a joint probability mass function (PMF) is developed, as depicted in Fig. \ref{fig: DailyCom}.
+The resulting PMF reveals that travel patterns vary significantly and are distributed throughout the day, rather than being confined to specific time intervals.
+Incorporating these insights into the optimization formulation enables the development of more effective and reliable EV charging coordination models that align more closely with the actual usage patterns of EV owners.